lukasoppermann/veare-pre-next/storage/app/articles/151209-lumen-dingo-api-part-3.md

 # Building APIs with dingo & lumen: Transformers, Unit testing & JSON API
 {$meta}

-> In [Part 2 of building APIs with dingo & lumen](151119-lumen-dingo-api-part-2) we added all the database stuff but our transformer is just passing on the data from the DB, well that is stupid, so lets fix it.
+> In [Part 2 of building APIs with dingo & lumen](151119-lumen-dingo-api-part-2) we added all the database stuff but our transformer is just passing on the data from the DB.
+Well, that is stupid, so lets fix it.

 ## Tests first

 Before we implement the code in our transformer, we will update our test so we know when we achieved our goal.
-In the `CollectionTest.php` file we need to replace `$this->markTestIncomplete('add expected return data.');` with out expectation for the returned data.
+In the `CollectionTest.php` file we need to replace `$this->markTestIncomplete('add expected return data.');` with our expectation for the returned data.
 However we are randomly creating data using faker, so we can not validate a specific item, because we do not know the values a given item will have.
-All we want to specify is the type, so we need do do something like this:
+All we want to specify is the type, so we need to do something like this:

 ```php
 $expected = [